TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     max_swap:

         The maximum amount of virtual memory the VM is allowed to use.
+This cannot be lower than max_physical_memory.

         type: integer (number of MiB)
         vmtype: OS,KVM